(If you’d like to follow this project from the beginning you can start at Step 1 here)

 Last year I took this picture in my front entry garden on April 14th.
 This is just at the edge of where the driveway meets the garden and as you can see, I hadn’t even finished clearing out the leaves from the miniature rhododendrons.
 The bulbs are all starting to come up and the azaleas behind the tree stumps are getting green.
 The Cercis canadensis ‘Covey’ or Eastern weeping redbud tree is not yet in bloom and I haven’t turned the water on at the little globe water feature.
 I haven’t even gotten around to planting the hayracks on the deck banisters.

 This second photo was taken a month later on May 17th and what a difference!
 The azaleas, which were here when I bought the property in 1989, are in bloom in the entry garden and in the distance in the front garden.
 The Uvularia grandiflora or Bellwort is spreading itself in front of my globe.
-A hosta named ‘Diana Remembered’ that I got from Terre Nova Nursery is sprouting to the right of it on the curve.
+A hosta named ‘Diana Remembered’ that I bought from Terre Nova Nursery is sprouting to the right of it on the curve.
 The miniature yellow green hosta to the bottom left of the image is called, ‘Green Eyes’.
 I love growing all different kinds and sizes of hostas but I like even better when the slugs don’t spoil the view.
 These mini’s I find are particularly vulnerable to becoming salad for the slugs but I like the challenge of changing their minds.

 I don’t have much seating around my woodland walks other than tree stumps since it is a place for a meandering journey rather than a destination.
-But I do have one bench that allows me to sit and take a break if my cordless phone rings while I’m gardening.
+But I do have one bench that allows me to sit and take a break if my phone rings while I’m gardening.

 It also is very much a destination for my grandsons since they use it as a stopping and starting position for their many excursions with the dinosaurs and forest tigers they’ve found roaming the woods.